Hell Fire and the Immortality of the Soul

-“And if thy hand offend thee, cut it off: it is better for thee to enter into life maimed, than having two hands to go into hell, into the fire that never shall be quenched: Where their worm dieth not, and the fire is not quenched” (Mark 9:43, 44).
+“If your hand causes you to sin, cut it off.
+It is better for you to enter into life maimed, rather than having two hands, to go to hell, into the fire that shall never be quenched— where ‘their worm does not die and the fire is not quenched” (Mark 9:43, 44).

 The word hell used in Mark 9:43-48 is from the Greek word Gehenna.
 This term, is the Greek equivalent of the Hebrew word Hinnom, the name of a valley near Jerusalem, “used as a place to cast carcasses of animals and malefactors, which were consumed by fire constantly kept up.”
 (Liddell and Scott’s Greek Lexicon).

-In v.
-43 “life” is set forth in contrast with “the fire that never shall be quenched.”
-And in Rom.
-6:23 and many other scriptures “life” stands in contrast with “death.”
+In Luke 9:43 “life” is set forth in contrast with “the fire that never shall be quenched.”
+And in Romans 6:23 and many other scriptures “life” stands in contrast with “death.”
 In John 3:16, the contrast is between “everlasting life” and “perishing.”
-It is obvious that Jesus here intends the same contrast.“ The fire is not quenched” stands in opposition to “their worm dieth not,” and is an equivalent expression, yet it seems incongruous that maggots should pursue their work in the presence of hell fire.
-To declare that if a fire keeps ever burning, then whatever is cast into it keeps ever living, is to go contrary both to the evidence of our senses and to the testimony of Scripture.
+It is obvious that Jesus here means the same contrast.“ The fire is not quenched” stands in opposition to “their worm dies not,” and is an equal expression, yet it seems contradictory that maggots should continue their work in hell fire.
+To say that if a fire keeps on burning, then whatever is cast into it keeps on living indefinitely, is contradictory to both the works of nature and to the testimony of Scripture.

 In His service,

 This post is also available in: हिन्दी (Hindi)